rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/_index.md

 **Important: RKE add-on install is only supported up to Rancher v2.0.8**

-Please use the Rancher helm chart to install HA Rancher.
-For details, see the [HA Install - Installation Outline]({{< baseurl >}}/rancher/v2.x/en/installation/ha/#installation-outline).
+Please use the Rancher helm chart to install Rancher on a Kubernetes cluster.
+For details, see the [Kubernetes Install - Installation Outline]({{< baseurl >}}/rancher/v2.x/en/installation/k8s-install/#installation-outline).

 If you are currently using the RKE add-on install method, see [Migrating from a RKE add-on install]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.